icebob/vue-websocket/README.md

 > **This package does not support native websockets**.
 At the time, we recommend using [vue-native-websocket](https://github.com/nathantsoi/vue-native-websocket) or [implementing it yourself](https://alligator.io/vuejs/vue-socketio/).
 For ongoing discussion on this, please visit [#2](https://github.com/icebob/vue-websocket/issues/2).

 ## Installation
-You can either install this package with `npm`, or manually by downloading the zip file.
+You can either install this package with `npm`, or manually by downloading the primary plugin file.

 ### npm